A-Kim98/CISC-327-Course-Project/project.md

 ### 2.3 FrontEnd
 We will be using Python language and Flask library in order to create the frontend.
 The codes for frontend will be in `frontend.py`.
-Refer back to *1.3* - Overall Project Structure for a diagram of, and an explanation of what frontend of the proejct should do.
+Refer back to *1.3* - Overall Project Structure for a diagram of, and an explanation of what frontend of the proejct should do. the frontend represents the view in the the model view controller design pattern
 ### 2.4 BackEnd
 The solution for backend, which controls the business logics such as actions that involve transactions and data models' interactions, are written in `backend.py`.
 In the backend,  SQL language will be used to allow the program to interact with SQLite, server-less database